This chapter contains an overview of the Caché license system; it covers the following topics:

 file and all instances authorized by the same key use the same license servers.
 However license units are not summed across license keys.
 Cache instances using different license keys do not share license units, and users logged into two instances using different license keys will consume a separate license unit from each key.

 Configure the license servers using the Management Portal:

-This displays a list of license servers configured for this installation.
+This displays a list of license servers configured for this instance.
+When there are multiple license servers configured for this instance, the row of the active license server is shaded.
 From this page you can edit or delete an existing server definition or add a new server.

 to configure a license server.